Prince Motor Company: Model designation system

 Up to 1961, Prince used a four-letter model code for its vehicles.
-The first letter stood for the engine code (A was 1500 cc, B was 1900 cc), the second letter stood for the chassis model, the third letter stood for the body type (S for sedan, F for cabover truck, V for van, P for pickup truck and so on) and the fourth letter was the order of production.
+The first letter stood for the engine code (A was 1500 cc, B was 1900 cc), the second letter stood for the chassis model, the third letter stood for the body type (S for sedan, T for cabover truck, V for van, P for pickup truck and so on) and the fourth letter was the order of production.
 A fifth letter was sometimes added, and this was the model version (S for standard, D for deluxe).
 A number was added to the end to delineate revisions of the same model.
 This number was a Roman numeral until 1956, after which it was an Arabic numeral.

-From 1962, Prince switched to a alpha-numeric code, similar to what Nissan would eventually use.
+From 1962, Prince switched to an alpha-numeric code, similar to what Nissan would eventually use.

 History

 The Prince Motor Company had two origins.